Taxation in Bhutan: Use of tax money

-Tax exemptions
+Tax evasion

-Under the Constitution of Bhutan, the Royal Family receives annuities set by Parliament and is exempted from taxation.
+Under the Constitution of Bhutan, the royal family receives annuities set by Parliament and is exempted from taxation.

 Registered civil society organizations ("CSOs") are exempt from tax on income or other gains earned as a result of investing endowed property or other funds in accordance with regulations promulgated by the Department of Revenue and Customs.
-The two types of CSO, Public Benefit and Mutual Benefit Organizations, may be granted exemptions from customs duties or other taxes besides income taxes on a case by case basis under sets of regulations and procedures issued jointly by the Civil Society Organizations Authority and the Department of Revenue and Customs.
+The two types of CSO, Public Benefit and Mutual Benefit Organizations, may be granted exemptions from customs duties or other taxes besides income taxes on a case-by-case basis under sets of regulations and procedures issued jointly by the Civil Society Organizations Authority and the Department of Revenue and Customs.

 No customs or duties are levied on goods imported into Bhutan from India, as per the nations' Agreement on Trade and Commerce.

 Foreign diplomatic missions, international organisations, and government agencies are generally exempted from paying customs duties and sales tax.
 Under the Sales Tax Act, the Ministry of Finance may also exempt any other person from sales, customs, and excise taxes at its discretion.
 Organizations exempt from customs duties must still pay sales tax when importing goods into Bhutan, however.